GavinS551/Bit-Store/README.txt

 This shouldn't be an issue as you can send to multiple different addresses per transaction

 > only a maximum of 100 transactions can be shown due to limits with the blockchain.info api.
 Therefore only balances associated with those 100 transactions can be shown.
-This is to avoid confusion, e.g. you have 120 transactions, but your wallet balance is showing you have 2 BTC.
+This is to avoid confusion, e.g. if wallet balance was shown independent of transactions, and you have 120 transactions, but your wallet balance is showing you have 2 BTC.
 You may not be able to spend those 2 BTC as the unspent outputs that add up to that 2 BTC balance may be at the 105th transaction